-- On the Theme Builder page, go to the Single tab and click the Add New button to create a new template.
+- On the Theme Builder page, hover your cursor over the Single Post tab and click the plus icon to create a new template.

 - As mentioned, we will use one of the single post templates offered by Elementor.
 So, select one of the templates on the appearing template library and click the Insert button to take it to the Elementor editor.

 - Once the template is loaded to the Elementor editor, click the PUBLISH button on the bottom side of the left panel.

 - On the next step, you will be asked to set the display condition.
 By default, your single post template will be applied to all posts on your site.
 So, if you want to apply your new custom single post template to the entire site (all posts), simply click the SAVE & CLOSE button.
 Conversely, if you want your new custom single post template to be applied to a specific category or post, you can specify category/post first before clicking the SAVE & CLOSE button.
 Elementor allows you to add multiple display conditions.

 How to change font family, color, and size

 If the default font offered by the template you choose doesn’t suit you, you definitely can change it.
 Before clicking the PUBLISH button on the left panel, you can play around with Elementor editor to customize the font family, font color, and font size.
 In this example, we will show you how to change the font of the post body.
 To do so, find the section that holds the Post Content widget (you can use the Navigator).
 In this example, the Post Content widget lies in the second section under the first column.